 Be nice.
 Or else.

-CEO at Highrise Joined almost 5 years ago via an invitation from Allan G.
+CEO at Highrise Joined about 5 years ago via an invitation from Allan G.

 Thanks!
 Yeah pumped about it.
 The interviews took some deep time and attention, but the changes to the copy were easy after that.
 The next redesign is taking a bunch more effort.
 But nice to see easy changes = 35% improvement.